dfactoryplugins/post-views-counter/readme.txt

 == Changelog ==

+= 1.0.7 =
+* New: Possibility to manually set views count for each post
+* New: Plugin development moved to [dFactory GitHub Repository](https://github.com/dfactoryplugins)

 = 1.0.6 =
 * New: Object cache support, thanks to [Tomas Trkulja](http://zytzagoo.net/blog/)
 * New: Hebrew translation, thanks to [Ahrale Shrem](http://atar4u.com/)